FlameGreat-1/FlameGreat-1/README.md

   - 👨 About Me **[I am a passionate and experienced Software Developer with a strong background in building efficient and scalable systems and software architecture.
 With over 4+ years of experience in developing scalable and robust software solutions, I have honed my skills in various programming languages and technologies.
 My expertise lies in designing and implementing efficient systems that can handle high-traffic loads while maintaining optimal performance.
 Also in creating innovative, data-driven solutions for process optimization, automation, and system reliability across industries, including chemical engineering.]**
   - 🔭 I'm currently working on **[Decentralized Voting System]**
   - 🌱 I'm currently learning **[Solidity, Rust & Smart Contract]**
-  - 👯 I'm looking to collaborate on **[Innovative-driven Solution of any forward thinking organizations]**
+  - 👯 I'm looking to contribute on **[Projects that drive innovation and enhance accessibility of any forward thinking organizations]**
   - 📫 Reach me at: **eugochukwu77@gmail.com**
   - 💬 Ask me about **[Software development & Architecture, Blockchain, Forex Trading]**
   - ⚡ Fun fact: **[Team Work, Leadership, Innovation]**